 Melanie is a member of the editorial board for The Tax Journal and a Trustee of Somerset House and of The Circle, a charity she co-founded with Annie Lennox.
 She is an Honorary Fellow of Law at Durham University.

 Melanie’s cases have shaped the structure and boundaries of VAT and other indirect taxes.
-In recent months she has defended the legality of the very existence of VAT on hot takeaway food; the Aggregates Levy; the UK’s VAT Grouping legislation and the Landfill Tax.
+For example she has defended the legality of the very existence of VAT on hot takeaway food; the Aggregates Levy; the UK’s VAT Grouping legislation and the Landfill Tax.
 Over the years she has appeared in other key cases such as Mobilx, Southern Primary and the Mirror Group before the Court of Appeal and in cases such as Redrow, Eastbourne Radio Cars and Taxis and Dr Beynon before what is now the Supreme Court.
+She is well versed in the VAT regime of the Isle of Man and its relationship with the EU, particularly with regard to the aviation sector.
 She is also a well known and respected advocate in Luxembourg where she has argued cases before the European Court of Justice such as EC v UK on VAT Grouping, TNT, The Wellcome Foundation, Midland Bank, Abbey National, and Kretztechnik.
 There are very few areas of VAT upon which she has not advised.

 Melanie represents HMRC in its most high profile and complex cases.
 She is also frequently engaged by taxpayers, representing a broad range of household name clients which include local authorities, hoteliers, universities and charities (large and small), high street retailers, publishers, banks and other financial institutions, telecommunications providers, pharmaceutical companies, premier league football clubs, gambling operators, property developers, pension funds and Housing Associations